 This is a 13-bed unit provides comprehensive short-term assessment, diagnosis and treatment.
 The program treats children and adolescents from kindergarten through high school.
 The program requires family involvement as part of the treatment process.

 Various units provide treatment to substance dependent patients admitted to LGH.
 Patients are medically managed as they are being detoxed from alcohol and other drugs.
 Treatment plans and recommendations according to individual needs are developed.

 The Adult Partial Hospital program is an intensive structured alternative to inpatient treatment.
 The program helps patients adjust to and cope with their psychiatric illness, deal with crises and transition back to community living and work activities.

 The Child/Adolescent Day Treatment Program is designed to evaluate and treat the symptoms of school age children with severe emotional, behavioral, or social problems.
 The program provides a therapeutic environment for patients who can be maintained safely within the home during evenings and weekends.
 The child/adolescent is assisted in integrating more successfully into their family, school and community.
 This program is located on the 5 West Inpatient Unit and treats patients 5-18 years old.

 Addictions Program (Advocate Medical Group)

-Advocate Medical Group PROVIDES Addiction Partial Hospital, Intensive Outpatient and continuing care treatment programs for those not in need of 24 hour supervision or hospital detox.
+Advocate Medical Group, a nationally recognized Addiction Partial Hospital, Intensive Outpatient and continuing care treatment programs for those not in need of 24 hour supervision or hospital detox.

 Advocate Medical Group Teaching Practice